Music for the People (The Enemy album): Release

 The lead single, "No Time For Tears", was debuted on BBC Radio 1 on 17 February 2009, including an interview with the band discussing tour dates and their "new sound".
 The single was officially released on 13 April, with the album following a fortnight later on 27 April.
 As part of the promotion for the album, the band played a number of gigs in small, intimate venues throughout February 2009, in Lincoln, York, Dundee, Wakefield, Tunbridge Wells and Corby.
 The song entered the UK Singles Chart at number 16 on 19 April 2009, marking the band's fourth UK top 20 single, selling 12,606 units in its first week.

 The video for the second single, "Sing When You're in Love", was debuted on T4 on 9 May 2009, and released on 22 June.

-The third single, "Be Somebody", was used as theme music for FIFA 10 by EA Sports and in ITV's FA Cup football coverage.
-It is played pre-match at the Ricoh Arena by Coventry City.
+The third single, "Be Somebody", was used as theme music for FIFA 10 by EA Sports and in ITV's FA Cup football coverage until 2012.
+It was played pre-match at the Ricoh Arena by Coventry City.